ex0nym/rulebook-node/docs.exonym.io/docs/main.md

 the target nation of the ad campaign.
 Each ad agent subscribes to one Advocate for each country they advertise in.

-However, revocation from an Advocate belonging to one Source may require revocation across many Advocates under different Sources, which can be complicated.
-To avoid this, each Source is independent by sovereign nation.
-If an ad agent has subscribed to many Advocates under one Source, the chain revocation protocol would prevent them from proving honesty.

 It's important to note that this system can be implemented by individual countries and does not require participation from the entire world.

-By simply setting up the Sources and Advocates, advertisers can prove that their ads comply with local advertising regulations and that they are being honest about their intentions.
+By simply setting up the Sources and Advocates, advertisers can prove that they will comply with local advertising regulations and that they will be honest with respect to them.
 This could reduce fraudulent advertising practices and create a more trustworthy online advertising ecosystem.

 It would change the way online advertising is regulated and enforced by providing a decentralized and permissionless system for